-2. Evans, L. C., Partial Differential Equations, Springer, 2010.

-- 3. Brezis, H., Functional Analysis, Sobolev Spaces and Partial Differential Equations, Springer, 2010. - 4.
+- 2. Evans, L. C., Partial Differential Equations, Springer, 2010. - 3.
+Brezis, H., Functional Analysis, Sobolev Spaces and Partial Differential Equations, Springer, 2010. - 4.
 John, F., Partial Differential Equations, Springer, 1991.

-Additional support
+Additional Information

 Four examples sheets will be provided and four associated examples classes will be given.
 There will be a one-hour revision class in the Easter Term.
-There will be one office hour a week.